cc-hydrosub/L2SWBM/L2SWBM_v3/config_README.txt

   and you wish to provide flexibility, provide a value between 0 and 1, describing the fraction of calculated historical precision you prefer to use

+- Residual NBS column: which column are the residual NBS values in.
+This is to substitute residual NBS where values do not exist for the selected NBS prior column

 - Outflow Bias:
 -- If we set Outflow Bias to TRUE
 --- Outflow estimate ~ Normal(True Value + Bias Term, Precision)